romdalf/ansible-windows/workshop/README.md

 #### Install MSI Package
 The use case is about deploying a MSI package on a Windows machine.
 This has been tested with the team successfully.
 However, each MSI package will need to be analyzed for deployment parameters or use the concept of templating to deploy the configuration files.

-Note that the deployment needs to be done with the necessary flag to ensure a "advertize to all user" in order to be seen within the Windows Progams manager.
+Note: that the deployment needs to be done with the necessary flag to ensure a "advertize to all user" in order to be seen within the Windows Progams manager.

 Here is an example of the documentation:
 ```